Bob Vylan: "Death to the IDF" chants

 The band led another "Death to the IDF" chant during a performance in Amsterdam on 13 September 2025.
 Bobby Vylan also told the audience "Fuck the fascists, fuck the Zionists.
 Go find them in the streets."
 The Dutch Public Prosecution Service announced an investigation into the incident, which was condemned by multiple Dutch MPs across the political spectrum.
 A court in Nijmegen later ruled that a scheduled Monday concert could proceed, rejecting a local safety authority's attempt to ban it on the grounds that the band's lyrics were "too offensive."
 The judge found no evidence that the performance would lead to immediate public disorder.

 Bobby Vylan was featured on Louis Theroux's podcast in October 2025, during an interview which Danny Cohen described as "softball".
 Bobby stated that he did not regret leading chants of "death to the IDF" and would "do it again tomorrow."
 He described the backlash as "minimal compared to what people in Palestine are going through".
 British Airways withdrew its advertising from the podcast in response.

+Avon and Somerset Police ended their investigation into the band in December 2025, stating that chants made at Glastonbury, including "death to the IDF", did "not meet the criminal threshold" for prosecution.
+The band responded that they hoped "this news inspires others in the UK and around the world to speak up, and continue speaking up, in support of the Palestinian people, without fear".

+The group issued defamation proceedings against RTÉ in December 2025 and against the BBC in July 2026.
+Robinson-Foster was detained at the Berlin airport in June 2026, and deported to the United Kingdom over his comments.

 Charlie Kirk

-At an Amsterdam concert, Bobby referred to Charlie Kirk as a "piece of shit", just days after Kirk's assassination.
+At an Amsterdam concert, Bobby referred to American conservative activist and podcaster Charlie Kirk as a "piece of shit", days after Kirk's assassination.
 He also mockingly dedicated the band's song "Chat Shit - Get Banged" to Kirk, accompanying the lyrics with a gesture mimicking a gunshot.
 A subsequent Vylan concert in Tilburg was cancelled by the venue, which said that the statements "cross[ed] a line for us", citing the "trivialisation of political murder" and call to "go look for people in the streets."
 Bobby later denied media reports that he celebrated Kirk's death, stating that his remarks were misrepresented, saying "I did call him a piece of shit, that much is true.
 But at no point was his death celebrated."
+Charges against the group were dismissed.